 We Handle Roanoke Dog Bite Cases

-If you or a loved one suffer serious dog bite injuries, contact Lugar Law PC right away.
+If you or a loved one suffer serious dog bite injuries, contact Lugar Injury Law right away.
 An experienced dog bite attorney can represent you in pursuing compensation.
 We will thoroughly investigate the case to establish a strong claim and fight to recover everything you deserve.

 We also are prepared to respond to the dog owner?s potential defenses, including that you were trespassing, you antagonized the dog, or that you were negligent too.
 We will fight hard against these defenses to show that you were the victim and should be appropriately compensated.